 Activity and Use Limitations (AULs) also known as Institutional Controls, Deed Restrictions, or Land Use Controls

-ASTM can bring this course to your site.
-On-site training courses can also be tailored to meet your specific needs.
+Do you have a group of 5 or more people interested in this course?
+Save time and money by bringing this course to your site.
+On-site training courses, either in person or virtual, can also be tailored to meet your specific needs.
 For more information, please contact sales here or call 1-877-909-ASTM.

 Many states have adopted voluntary corrective action programs and Brownfields programs that use risk-based corrective action principles.
 A common element of these programs is the use of Activity and Use Limitations (AULs) (also referred to as "Institutional Controls", "Deed Restrictions', or "Land Use Controls") to achieve either an "acceptable risk" or a "no significant risk" level.

 By the end of this course you will be able to:

 - Recall the purpose of AULs in the remedial action process and the types of AULs that are most commonly available.